datene/chicken/README.md

 - [ ] add `target="_blank"` on link to challenge in mailer
 - [ ] Goed kijken naar de afronding van de getallen van de wager: centen klein ernaast

+TO DO MISC
+- [ ] Add wager description and name to email in some relevant way, somewhere, maybe.

 TO DO IMPORTANT COPY:
 - [ ] Formulate questions new challenge